Be Future-Ready with a Degree in AI.

 Best for: students with outside credits to transfer in

-Students may be admitted into the BAS Artificial Intelligence program without the associate degree in Robotics & AI after completing the 65 equivalent credits that represent the combination of specific program prerequisite courses and other college-level credits.
+Students may be admitted into the BAS Artificial Intelligence program without an associate degree after completion of the 65 equivalent credits that represent the combination of specific program prerequisite courses and other college-level credits.

 General Education Prerequisites: ENGL& 101, ENGL 201 or ENGL& 235 or ENGL 271, Natural Science LAB, MATH& 138 or higher and 20 Credits of Electives